 Your doctor, if you have a good one, is doing the best they can within the framework where they work.
 Insurance and regulations really restrict a lot of what they can do in an office visit.
 The sheer number of patients they see limits their ability to do deeper research.
 They’re not any more excited about you coming in than you are in going to see them.

 But you have the power to change this.
 Instead of expecting your doctor to have the answers, try sharing your research with them and asking their opinion.
 Think about your doctor as a consultant or a partner in your healthcare – one who can give you insights into the benefits and risks of the information you’ve found.
 One who can help you decide if a particular treatment might help you or would be a waste of your time.

 Imagine how much more freeing it would be if your doctor appointments were a two-way conversation between people who share a common goal rather than a lecture from someone who is trying to impress you with their knowledge.
 Don’t you think you’d get better care?

 I know, I know – not all doctors are open to this kind of exchange.
 It might take some looking around to find one.
 And maybe you don’t even want to.
 I understand.

 You’ll always find a partner when you work with me.
 In my practice, you are the expert in how you feel, and if you don’t get to speak your mind, then whatever strategy you try is just a shot in the dark.
 I would much rather look for those things that will make a difference for you, and not try the trendy new thing or the ‘usual approach.’

 Read more about my philosophy on this topic in this earlier post.

 Feel like you need some more guidance?
-Set up a free Welcoming Wellness call and we’ll talk about your specific situation.
+Connect with me and we’ll talk about your specific situation.